Sonam Adventure Trek and Travel

 Grades of Difficulty

-More Details about the trek
+More details about the trek

-Markha Valley
+Markha Valley at a glance

-2nd Day: Jingchan (3.380 m) to Ganda-La base camp (4.380 m), 6 hours
+1st Day: Jingchan to Ganda-La base camp (4.380 m), 6 hours (3.380 m), 5 hours

+From Leh you take the jeep to the Jingchan village 3.380 m (11.090 ft.)
+Trek starts.
 After a few river crossings you reach the village Rumbak 3.800 m (12.470 ft.) and Yurutse 4.120 m (13.520 ft.).
 There are great views to the Stok-La (4.800 m).
 You have to be well acclimatized for this trek because you sleep 1.000 m higher than the last night.

-3rd Day: Ganda-La base camp (4.380 m) to Skiu (3.400 m) via Ganda-La (4.900 m), 6 hours
+2nd Day: Ganda-La base camp (4.380 m) to Skiu (3.400 m) via Ganda-La (4.900 m), 6 hours

 You go along the mountain side up to the Ganda-La 4.900 m (15.910 ft.).
 You may see yak, brought up here so that the grazing close to the villages has a chance to grow during the short summer.
 If you are on the pass you see the Zanskar range and the Stok Mountains.
 It is a long but easy descent to the Markha Valley and the village Shingo (4.150 m), which you already see from the pass.
 May be you are lucky and see some marmots.
 In Singo you can find solar panel on the roof of the main house.
 After 3 hours you reach the village Skiu 3.400 m (11.160 ft.) with an attractive monastery on top of the cliff.

-4th Day: Skiu (3.400 m) to Markha (3.700 m), 8 hours
+3rd Day: Skiu (3.400 m) to Markha (3.700 m), 8 hours

 A not too strenuous path continues from the right bank from Skiu to Markha.
 It is all green around.
 After river crossings you arrive at the village Chaluk and Tunespa.
 There are wonderful views back all the way down.
 About 2 hours and you reach the beautiful village Markha 3.700 m (12.140 ft.).

-5th Day: Markha (3.700 m) to Tahungste (4.150 m), 5 hours
+4th Day: Markha (3.700 m) to Tahungste (4.150 m), 5 hours

 There a several river crossings until passing the village of Umlung.
 The monastery is often closed during the summer time as the monks have to go back to assist their families with the harvest.
 It is a nice and easy walk to the next village Hankar with the snow-covered Kang Yatse (6.400 m) in the background.
 You camp at the village Taghungste 4.150 m (13.620 ft.).

-6th Day: Tahungste (4.150 m) to Nimaling (4.720 m), 3 hours
+5th Day: Tahungste (4.150 m) to Nimaling (4.720 m), 3 hours

 You climb up until you reach a small lake.
 There are wonderful views down to the Markha Valley and to Kang Yatse (6.400 m) reflected in the water of the lake.
 You reach the yak-grazing pastures of the village Nimaling 4.720 m (15.490 ft.).
 Kang Yatse (6.400 m) dominates the valley from Nimaling.

-7th Day: Nimaling (4.720 m) to Shang Sumdo (3.660 m) via Kongmaru-La (5.100 m), 7 hours
+6th Day: Nimaling (4.720 m) to Shang Sumdo (3.660 m) via Kongmaru-La (5.100 m), 7 hours

 It is a long climb along the mountain to the highest pass of the trek.
 A zigzag trail leads you up to the Kongmaru-La 5.100 m (16.730 ft.).
 There are great views over the Zanskar Range and the Ladakh range.
 After crossing the pass it is a long descent to Chukirmo (4.070).
 Finally you reach the lovely village Shang Sumdo 3.660 m (12.010 ft.).

-8th Day: Shang Sumdo (3.660 m) to Hemis (3.500), 4 hours
+7th Day: Shang Sumdo (3.660 m) to Hemis (3.500), 4 hours

 You have to cross several times the river until you reach the village Hemis 3.500 m (12.010 ft.).
 You often walk along the riverbed.
 The monastery of Hemis is one of the most accessible, famous and most-visited gompas in Ladakh.
 From Hemis you go back to Leh (45 km).